Install drand with Docker

 # Setting up TLS

 To be secure, drand needs authenticated channels to talk to other drand nodes.
-This can be currently done in two ways:
+Outgoing gRPC communication will be done assuming a TLS server, this can be disabled using the build tag -tags=conn_insecure

 This guide will continue focusing on drand; jump to the end of this guide to configure the reverse proxy.